alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Statement of Work.md

 Other applications keep the documents always updated, gathering data from external sources and updating the document's content and tables.

- As the framework can be extended as needed, when an internal policy in the organisation changes, a new update for the extension that implements the policy is released and make available for the document governance pipeline.
+ As the framework can be extended as needed,  Python Programmers can code internal organisation document's policies in extensions, and deploy to be available the framework is activated by an external document governance pipeline.

 The 'governance pipeline' is an external system, that activate the framework when needed to ensure each documentation baseline conform the governance, significantly reducing manual governance effort through a continuous, automated compliance pipeline.

+And when the organisation policy changes, there is no problem, the Python Programmer releases a new update for the extension and the governance pipeline can update the documents again.

 **Problem Definition:**